-It’s also a top city for culinary adventures amid northern Portugal’s finest restaurants and wine bars.
-You’ll find maze-like neighborhoods that are a delight (mostly) to get lost within and vertiginous viewpoints teetering high above the terracotta rooftops.
-Some of Porto’s best experiences simply have no analog in Portugal (or anywhere else for that matter) – whether walking Porto’s famed cast-iron bridge above the river as the sun sets beyond the seaside, or hunting down the latest street art carved into the walls in the lanes of Miragaia.
+Some of Porto’s best experiences simply have no analog in Portugal (or anywhere else for that matter) – whether walking the city's famed cast-iron bridge above the river as the sun sets beyond the seaside or hunting down the latest street art carved into the walls in the lanes of Miragaia.

 Whether you come for a weekend or stay for a week, don’t miss these top things to do in Porto.

 Porto began its life as a quiet fishing village on the bank of the Douro River on the site of the modern-day neighborhood of Ribeira.
 Today, the district buzzes with activity day and night.
-Although it's very tourist-centric, travelers flock to Ribeira for a reason – notably its knockout views of the river.
+Although it's very tourist-centric, travelers flock to Ribeira for a reason – notably its knockout river views.
 You’ll also find back-to-back restaurants and bars, craft markets and street performances.
 Just back from the river, visit Casa do Infante, where Prince Henry the Navigator was born in 1394.
 As the sponsor of many Portuguese expeditions, Henry is also honored by a statue outside the opulent Palácio da Bolsa (which is worth a gander on its own merits).

 People line a harbor arm that leads to a lighthouse.
 Large waves crash against the harbor wall and splash high into the air

-The coastal area of Foz do Douro is an easy day trip from central Porto © Jean-Philippe Tournut / Getty Images
+The coastal area of Foz do Douro is an easy day trip from central Porto.
+Jean-Philippe Tournut/Getty Images

 2. Soak up the seaside atmosphere in Foz do Douro

-When the sun is shining, it seems as though all of Porto descends on Foz do Douro for a bit of beach time followed by drinks at terrace cafes overlooking the ocean.
-On steamy summer days, you can cool off in the chilly water.
 At other times of the year, you can join locals on runs, bike rides or saunters along the seaside promenade, which runs for 2.5km (1.6 miles) up to Matosinhos, Porto’s biggest city beach.
 For a shorter walk, you can stroll out along a jetty to the 19th-century Felgueiras Lighthouse, which has dramatic views over the wave-battered shore.
-Bike it from Porto or hop on vintage tram 1 to arrive in old-fashioned style.
+Bike it from Porto or hop on vintage tram 1 to arrive in vintage style.

 Planning tip: For fresh-off-the-boat seafood, factor in lunch in Matosinhos, where an entire street (Rua Heróis de França) is enshrouded in the smoke from sizzling outdoor grills.

-4. Admire the splendor of Igreja de São Francisco
+3. Admire the splendor of Igreja de São Francisco

 Unprepossessing on the outside but as intricate as a Fabergé egg on the inside, Porto’s Igreja de São Francisco is an indulgent feast of baroque splendor.
 The staggeringly intricate interior glows with gold-leaf finery and lustrous woodwork.
 Look out for the polychrome Tree of Jesse altarpiece as well as the masterful handiwork of craftsmen Filipe da Silva and António Gomes, and drop into the museum to see sacred art and portraits of long-departed bishops.